InternRobotics/InternNav/README.md

 We are excited to see InternNav being deployed and extended by the community across different robots and real-world scenarios.
 Below are selected community-driven deployment guides and solution write-ups, which may serve as practical references for advanced users.

-- **IROS VLN Navigation Champion Solution (2024)**
+- **IROS Challenge Nav Track: Champion Solution (2025)**
-  A complete system-level solution and design analysis for VLN tasks.
+  A complete system-level solution and design analysis for Vision-and-Language Navigation in Physical Environments.
   🔗 https://zhuanlan.zhihu.com/p/1969046543286907790

 - **Go2 Series Deployment Tutorial (ShanghaiTech University)**